Columbia University in the City of New York

 Program dates and subjects

 There are four lectures per year on weekdays at 6:30 pm, and eight seminars per year, from 4:30-6:30 pm.
-Seminars occur on select Thursdays from 4:30 to 6:30 pm at Columbia University.
+Seminars occur on select Wednesdays from 4:30 to 6:30 pm at Columbia University.
 Lectures and seminar dates are scheduled so as to not conflict with the NYC DOE public school high school calendar.
 The program calendar will be finalized the summer before the program begins.

 The lecture topics for each year are as unique as the changing list of speakers.
 Lectures from past years have included the science behind adolescent brain development (Dr. Nim Tottenham), mental health disparities across communities (Dr. Sidney Hankerson), using music and entertainment to teach children to identify warning signs of stroke (Olajide Williams, MD), and how neuroscience can help reduce test anxiety in students (Dr. Sian Beilock).